kylietwise/kylietwise/README.md

 - 👋 Hi, I’m @kylietwise
-- 👀 I’m interested in all things data, particularly computer vision, text analysis and visualization!
+- 👀 A data-driven individual with a passion for creating positive impact.
+I’m particularly interested in all things data, particularly computer vision, text analysis and visualization!

 <!---
 kylietwise/kylietwise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.